 Urea levels can change if there is a disease present in the body.
 For example, high levels of urea in the body can be caused by reduced kidney function, commonly caused by kidney disease.
 However, urea is not an exclusive biomarker for kidney disease.
 Its levels can also indicate other conditions such as congestive heart failure, dehydration and stress.

-Low levels of urea are not as common and are usually not a cause for concern.
-Women who are pregnant can have low urea levels as can those who are malnourished or who have liver disease.
+Low levels of urea are less common that elevated levels and are rarely a cause for concern.
+Pregnant females may experience low urea levels, so too can individuals who are malnourished or who have liver disease.

-A study has shown that patients who have cardiovascular disease and chronic kidney disease could improve their renal function with exercise therapy.
+Exercise is also fundamental in maintaining kidney health.
+In fact, studies have shown that individuals with cardiovascular disease and chronic kidney disease can improve their kidney function with exercise therapy.

 Lab Tests Online UK.
 (2016).
 Urea Test.
 Available at: https://labtestsonline.org.uk/tests/urea-test